Why is Form IL-2848, Power of Attorney, required to discuss my client's tax return?

 To protect the confidentiality of tax information, tax practitioners, preparers, etc., are required to have Form IL-2848, Power of Attorney, on file with the Illinois Department of Revenue before we can discuss your client's information with you.
 In addition, you should have a copy of your client's return with you as you will be asked to verify certain information contained on the return.

-Note: Beginning with the 2011 Form IL-1040, Individual Income Tax Return, the Third Party Designee box on the return will allow a taxpayer to designate a person to answer any questions that arise during the processing of the return, call with questions about the return, and receive or respond to notices we send.
+Note: Form IL-1040, Individual Income Tax Return, the Third Party Designee box on the return will allow a taxpayer to designate a person to answer any questions that arise during the processing of the return, call with questions about the return, and receive or respond to notices we send.
 A similar box was added to the Illinois business income tax forms beginning with the 2012 tax year.
 See the instructions for the return you are filing for further details.

-If you have additional inquiries, you may submit them to the Questions, Comments, or Request form.
+If you have additional inquiries, you may submit them on the Questions, Comments, or Requests form.